jeremy-rifkin/libassert/README.md

 For example with stdlib assertions an assertion such as `assert(n <= 12);` provides no information upon failure about why it failed or what lead to its failure.
 Providing a stack trace and the value of `n` greatley improves triage and debugging.
-Ideally an assertion failure should provide enough diagnostic information that the programmmer does's have to rerun in a debugger to pinpoint the problem.
+Ideally an assertion failure should provide enough diagnostic information that the programmmer doesn't have to rerun in a debugger to pinpoint the problem.

 Version 1 of this library was an exploration looking at how much helpful information and functionality could be packed into assertions while also providing a quick and easy interface for the developer.